godotengine/godot-docs/community/contributing/updating_the_class_reference.rst

 No problem.
 Leave it behind, and list the methods you skipped when you request a pull of your changes.
 Another writer will take care of it.

 You can still have a look at the methods' implementation in Godot's source code on GitHub.
-Also, if you have doubts, feel free to ask on the `Q&A website <https://godotengine.org/qa/>`__ and on IRC (freenode, #godotengine).
+Also, if you have doubts, feel free to ask on the `Q&A website <https://godotengine.org/qa/>`__ and on the `Godot Contributors Chat <https://chat.godotengine.org/>`__.

 Localization